hamedvaseghnia/PPP-LBM/README.md

 To set up the simulation environment on your local machine, follow these steps:
 1. Clone the repository:
   git clone https://github.com/yourusername/your-repository.git
+2. Compile the code:

+This command will use the Makefile provided to compile the source code into an executable named `run`.

+## Usage

+To run the simulation, execute the following command in the terminal:

+./run